Dhyaimma/Maven-Roasters-Coffee-Shop-Sales-Analysis-Dashboard/README.md

 - Busiest Days of the Week: Thursdays and Fridays are the busiest days for transactions, potentially linking to the end-of-week work cycle.
 ## Recommendations
 Based on the analysis of the sales data, the following actionable strategies are recommended to the franchise owner to optimize operations and drive revenue:
-1. Optimize Peak Hours (7 AM - 10 AM): Increase staffing and implement pre-batching of high-demand items (Coffee, Hot Chocolate) on peak days (Thursdays/Fridays) to maximize customer throughput and reduce wait times.
+1. Optimize Peak Hours (7 AM - 10 AM): Increase staffing and implement pre-batching of high-demand items (Coffee) on peak days for each location to maximize customer throughput and reduce wait times.
 2. Strategic Revenue Growth: Focus promotional efforts on the highest-revenue product, Barista Espresso, during slower afternoon periods to boost overall transaction value.
 3. Increase Transaction Size: Institute a cross-selling initiative where staff recommend top-selling food items (Pastry, Biscotti) with every coffee and tea purchase.
 4. Inventory Management: Utilize the daily and hourly sales trends to create precise inventory forecasts, minimizing waste for key high-volume products.